quocduyenanhnguyen/Twitter-Despicable-Me-4-hashtag-engagement-analysis/README.md

 # Description:

 - I explored Despicable Me 4 hashtag on Twitter to collect engagement metrics data over a one week period (i.e. from Jun 2, 2024 to Jun 8, 2024).
-- Attached to this repository is my SQL queries and output, the data in a spreadsheet, the written report, and the presentation file
+- Attached to this repository is my SQL queries and output, Python script to open the content of selected Twitter posts, the data in a spreadsheet, the written report, and the presentation file